jksdua/thesis-presentation-for-pradeep/README.md

 - Feedback/content matching
 	- Some literature treats as one while other breaks it up into two different constructs
 	- Intelligently matching content based on theoretical grounding and to user's needs

+##### ...
+- Individuals who hold positive expectancies about tailoring might attend more to a tailored intervention than individuals who hold neutral or negative expectancies about tailoring

 #### Research design:
 - Health belief model